Grisou13/travel-log-app/README.md

 - Handling lat/lng has been a bit of a pain....
 This is only due to the choice of libraries and the fact that formats are never the same.
 The api wants an array `[lat, lng]` but the library leaflet produces `[lng, lat]` which sometimes resulted in some pretty weird bugs around the app

+- Adding tailwind in the mix was probably not a great decision.
+There was already alot to learn and this made it a bit more confusing sometimes.
+And prettier just doesn't style lines correctly with tailwind classes... which makes the thing even less readable.

+Tailwind seems far more powerfull in a context where you can directly inline a function for a component. (eg: react)

+- Sharing secrets